My Top 20 MacBook Apps for Developers and Productive Content Creators

 If you don’t use a password manager, you should…immediately.

-All you have to do is remember one difficult password, as your master password, and that gives you access to them all.
+All you have to do is remember one strong master password, and that gives you access to all your securely stored passwords, credit cards, and important documents.

-And you should have a different, very difficult, password for each app/service you use.
+And you should have a different, very strong, password for each app/service you use.

 Get it here.